Instawork/hyperview/docs/reference_style.md

 #### `padding`

-Setting `padding` has the same effect as setting each of `paddingTop`, `paddingBottom`, `paddingLeft`, and `paddingRight`.
+Setting `padding` has the same effect as setting each of `paddingTop`, `paddingBottom`, `paddingLeft`, and `paddingRight` to the same value.
+You must use points or percentages.
+Ems and other units are not supported.

 See https://developer.mozilla.org/en-US/docs/Web/CSS/padding for more details.

 | Type           | Required |
 | -------------- | -------- |